Body-Centered Psychotherapy

-I use an educational model as opposed to a medical model.
-I believe that students of this work are adults involved in personal growth work as opposed to patients seeking a cure.
-This places responsibility on both the teacher and the student to maintain a strong therapeutic alliance.
+I work within an educational model rather than a medical model.
+It is my belief that students of this work are involved in personal growth work as opposed to patients seeking a cure.
+This acknowledges and integrates the self-awareness and resources that you bring to your sessions.
+This is your journey!
+We work together, as teacher and as student, to build a strong therapeutic alliance.

 Based upon our individual histories, each of us has developed ways of dealing with our emotions.
 Some of us block or deny feelings and energy; some of us aren’t able to contain or appropriately express our emotions and our energy.
 This work strives to restore the inherent balance of emotions and expressions within each of us.